 Starting a side hustle is a realistic first step for most people who want to start a business.
-Your real goal may be to quit your day job and work from home, but that’s a big step for most people.
+Your real goal may be to quit your day job and start a home business, but that’s a big step for most people.

 Such a big step that so many never actually make the leap.
 Instead, they just talk about it… often for years…

 Instead of starting a business, a side hustle is a little easier.
 Something you set up and run alongside your day job.

 A way of making a bit of money on the side without leaving the security of your monthly pay check.
 Something you can just start and not worry about how it works out…